sanAkel/ufs_diurnal_diagnostics/RTOFS/eval_changes/surf_currents/README.md

-# Files of following type is what Jessica uses:
+# Files of following type is what we will use (here):
 `rtofs_glo_2ds_f*_prog.nc`

 # To extract them from the hpss archive (for e.g., from `20241110` output):